Florida State Seminoles football: Florida

 The Florida Gators are the main rival of the Florida State Seminoles.
-Florida State and Florida have played each other 67 times, with the Gators holding a 37–27–2 advantage.
-After the arrival of Bobby Bowden in 1976, the Seminoles have compiled a record of 25–22–1.
-The game alternates between Florida's home stadium, Ben Hill Griffin Stadium at Florida Field in Gainesville, Florida and Florida State's home stadium, Bobby Bowden Field at Doak Campbell Stadium in Tallahassee, Florida.
+Florida State and Florida have played each other 68 times, with the Gators holding a 38–28–2 advantage.
+After the arrival of Bobby Bowden in 1976, the Seminoles have compiled a record of 26–23–1.
+The game alternates between Florida's home stadium, Steve Spurrier-Florida Field at Ben Hill Griffin Stadium in Gainesville, Florida and Florida State's home stadium, Doak Campbell Stadium in Tallahassee, Florida.
+The Makala Trophy is awarded to the winner of the Florida–Florida State game at the winning team's spring scrimmage.

 Miami

 The rivalry dates to 1951, when the Miami Hurricanes defeated the Seminoles 35–13 in their inaugural meeting.
-The schools have played uninterrupted since 1966, with Miami leading the series 35–32, as of the 2022 season.
+The schools have played uninterrupted since 1966, with Miami leading the series 37–33.

 During the 1980s and 90s, the series emerged as one of the premier rivalries in college football.
 Between 1983 and 2013, the Hurricanes and Seminoles combined to win 8 national championships (5 for Miami, 3 for Florida State) and played in 15 national championship games (1983, 85, 86, 87, 89, 91, 92, 93, 96, 98, 99, 2000, 01, 02, 13).
 The rivalry has been popular not only because of its profound national championship implications and the competitiveness of the games but also because of the immense NFL-caliber talent typically present on the field when the two teams meet.
 The famous 1987 matchup featured over 50 future NFL players on both rosters combined.

-The rivalry is a television ratings bonanza, accounting for the two highest rated college football telecasts in ESPN history.
-The 2006 game between Miami and FSU was the second most-viewed college football game, regular season or bowl, in the history of ESPN, averaging 6.33 million households in viewership (a 6.9 rating).
-It trailed only the 1994 game between Miami and FSU, which notched a 7.7 rating.
+The rivalry is a television ratings bonanza, accounting for several of the highest rated college football telecasts in ESPN history.